Mastering Schema Data Elements: Understanding Classes, Labels, and Relations in the Schema Editor

 - The view will update to display an ‘Edit’ form, where you can change the attributes of the existing class.

-Note that the ‘Schema Editor’ only allows users to edit attributes of user-defined classes added to the default schema.
-All classes already included in the schema by default are locked. - Click the ‘Save’ button located on the toolbar to persist your changes to your project’s database schema.
+Please keep in mind that the 'Schema Editor' allows users to easily edit attributes of user-defined classes within the default schema.
+However, certain fields that are predefined in the schema are grayed out to prevent any changes that may impact the tool's functionality. - Click the ‘Save’ button located on the toolbar to persist your changes to your project’s database schema.

 Hiding a Class